temp-somelk/ekunazanu.dev.archive/content/about.md

 draft = false
 +++

 Hi!
 I am Anchit.
 I am a first year computer science undergraduate student currently studying at Manipal Institute of Technology, Bengaluru.
 I like math, statistics, and progressive rock.
-I am still relatively new to programming, and only have basic knowledge of python, but I am looking forward to learning C and start with competetitve programming in the coming months.
+Sometimes, I code.

 ### Blog
-Lately, I have been reading [Simon Ser's blogs](https://emersion.fr/), after I went down a rabbit hole of Wayland development.
-Taking inspiration from his blog, I decided to write about stuff that interests me, and hopefully present the fascinating, but rather intimidating topics in a relatively simple manner.
-Perhaps, someone might find it useful.
+For most of my life, I've been passively consuming educational content from all over the internet, be it on YouTube or random blogs.
+I have always wanted to actively contribute back, but never knew how to.
+Or to be truthful, have enough drive in me to do it.
+But I've decided now is the perfect time to start, since I enrolled in college and I can just write about the things I am learning (not limited to just course listings either) to help me learn better too.
+I'll try to mostly write about things that interest me and hopefully present the fascinating, but rather intimidating topics in a relatively simple manner.
+I am still very much a beginner so I'm not very confident that I'll do a good job, but I am hoping at least someone might find it useful.

 ### Contact
 I am available at [me@ekunazanu.dev](mailto:me@ekunazanu.dev).
-For private communications, you can download my [GPG key](/misc/public.ekunazanu.key).
+For private communications, you can download my [PGP key](/misc/public.ekunazanu.key).